shaurya0406/Code2Create-2021/README.md

 ### **Our Product is easily scalable and can be implemented on a very large agricultural field or an industrial factory for automation without making any changes**

+###**Our product is fault-tolerant with priority levels given to the device which was initially used for setup and is maintained with our mesh network.**

 ### Structure of Appliances:

 Device->Accessories->Services->Characteristics